HandBrake/HandBrake-docs/source/docs/en/1.0.0/technical/system-requirements.markdown

 - System Storage:
   - 50 MB for the HandBrake app
   - 2 GB or more recommended for processing and storing your new videos
-- Intel QuickSync requires a 2nd generation or newer Intel Core Ix Series processor with integrated Intel HD Graphics enabled and a directly connected display
-- OpenCL scaling is experimental and requires an AMD or Intel GPU with OpenCL 1.2 or later

 <!-- /.system-windows -->

 HandBrake's QuickSync and OpenCL features are only supported on Windows.
+QuickSync requires a 2nd generation (Sandy Bridge) or newer Intel Core series processor with integrated Intel HD Graphics enabled and a directly connected display.[^display-emulator-adapter] OpenCL scaling is experimental and requires an AMD or Intel GPU with OpenCL 1.2 or later.

 ## Software